-It all starts when Jack asks Michelle to wire him some money to pay the rent on his overseas apartment because his bank account is frozen.
+It all started when Jack asked Michelle to help him pay for his overseas internet service because his bank account was frozen and he could no longer communicate with Michelle.
 Not long after, he tells her his wallet was stolen and later has some legal problems due to it.
 After all, he says, fraud is very common in this part of the world.

 Over time, he asks for larger and larger amounts of money and makes more and more requests for international fund transfers.
 Michelle parts with tens of thousands of dollars—and a good part of her self-esteem.

 Unfortunately, Michelle’s story is a classic example of a romantic scam.
 Michelle is crushed when she learns that she’s been an unwitting intermediary in a fraud ring.
 The thought that Jack wasn’t who he said he was never crossed her mind.
 She saw herself as an educated, successful woman who could never fall for this type of scam.
 But her story shows that it can happen to anyone.

 Michelle was lucky and had a proactive Desjardins advisor, who helped her take stock of the situation.

 Masters of manipulation, scam artists take the time to build trust with their victims.
 They’re also very skilled in reassuring them if they express doubts.
 During this time, victims are convinced they’ve found true love.

 Even if it takes months, maybe years, for the victim to realize they’ve been taken advantage of, it’s the feeling of being duped and the accompanying shame that hurts victims of romance scams, not to mention the financial losses that can amount to their life savings.